Our Verdict

 Not good for the office.
 These headphones are built to leak, so everyone will hear what you're listening to.
 They also won't block any office chatter.

-The HiFiMan Edition XS are the upgraded variant of the HiFiMan Edition X, but both are excellent picks for neutral sound.
-Both headphones have a neutral sound profile with a wide and immersive passive soundstage.
-Unlike their predecessor, the Edition XS have a more typical headband design, which may not be as comfortable for some users as the headphones are quite large and may not fit small heads well.
+The HiFiMan Edition XS are the upgraded variant of the HiFiMan Edition X, but both are excellent picks for detailed listening.
+Both headphones have flat, slightly bright sound profiles and produce audio with a good sense of space.
+Unlike their predecessor, the Edition XS have a more typical headband design, which may not be as comfortable for some users, as the headphones are quite large and may not fit small heads well.
 Still, due to their design, they can reproduce audio more consistently.
 They also have a thinner diaphragm, which helps the reproduction of details in your audio.

 The HiFiMan Ananda are slightly better critical listening headphones than the HiFiMan Edition X, although they sound practically the same for most listeners.
 The Ananda benefit from the new HiFiMan headband design, so they have stronger metal yokes that should be more durable.
 They also have a slightly better-measured performance in bass, mid, and harmonic distortion, although it's not very distinguishable even for trained ears.
 On the other hand, the Edition X have a slightly better treble response, but it's above 20KHz and won't be audible to most.
 The Edition X are also slightly more comfortable for some since they have swiveling hinges but since the ear cups and pads are practically the same on the Ananda, there isn't much difference in the overall comfort level.